What is Chronic Pain?

 If I want counseling, what’s my next step?

 I offer counseling for those who suffer from chronic pain here in the Tri-Cities.
 Please write me or give me a call.
-Click here to be taken to a form to contact me via email, call me directly at 509-222-8474.
+Click here to be taken to a form to contact me via email, call my office directly at 509-531-6698.
 Chronic pain is hard enough without all of the additional emotional and social consequences.
 Do something today to help yourself take your life back, you deserve it!